exasol/exasol-virtual-schema/doc/dialects/exasol.md

 In this case you have to provide the additional `EXA_CONNECTION` which contains the name of the connection definition used for the internally used `IMPORT FROM EXA` command.

-That means that in this case you will have **two** named connections: a JDBC connection for the Virtual Schema adapter and an EXA connection for the EXALoader &mdash; which runs the `IMPORT`.
+That means you will have **two** named connections: a JDBC connection and an EXA connection.
+The Virtual Schema adapter uses the JDBC connection for reading metadata.
+The EXA connection is used by the EXALoader that runs the `IMPORT` statement.

 Please refer to the [CREATE CONNECTION](https://docs.exasol.com/sql/create_connection.htm) documentation for more details about how to define an EXA connection.